Lbalkenhol/candl/docs/interface/interface_sampler.rst

 Only ``data_set_file`` is required, the other arguments are optional.
 See :ref:`here <Data Selection>` for info on data selection.
-Again, by default the candl internal priors are not applied, pass ``clear_internal_priors = False`` if you want to use them.
+Again, by default the candl internal priors are not applied, set ``clear_internal_priors: False`` if you want to use them.

 Connecting Theory Codes to Cobaya
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^